Turn your code into any language with our Code Converter. It's the ultimate tool for multi-language programming. Start converting now!

 'zu': 'zulu'}

 There you have it.
-This library is great for everyone who wants a quick way to translate text in an application.
+This library is great for anyone who wants to quickly translate text into an application.
 However, this library is unofficial, as mentioned earlier; the author noted that the maximum character length on a single text is 15K.

 It also doesn't guarantee that the library will work properly at all times; if you want to use a stable API, you should use the official Google Translate API.